-- · The highest current required by the motor system - The capacitance of the power supply and ability to source current - · The amount of parasitic inductance between the power supply and motor system - The acceptable voltage ripple - The type of motor used (brushed DC, brushless DC, stepper) - · The motor braking method
+- · The highest current required by the motor system - The power supply's capacitance and ability to source current - · The amount of parasitic inductance between the power supply and motor system - The acceptable voltage ripple - The type of motor used (brushed DC, brushless DC, stepper) - · The motor braking method

-The inductance between the power supply and motor drive system limits how the rate current can change from the power supply.
+The inductance between the power supply and motor drive system limits the rate that the current can change from the power supply.
 If the local bulk capacitance is too small, the system responds to excessive current demands or dumps from the motor with a change in voltage.
 When adequate bulk capacitance is used, the motor voltage remains stable and high current can be quickly supplied.